Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Seat Belt & Car Seat Laws

 Colorado laws mandate that motorists and front-seat passengers 16 years old and older must wear a seat belt.
 A violation is a secondary offense.
 By itself, you cannot be pulled over for failure to wear a seat belt.
-However, if stopped for another offense while failing to wear your seat belt, you can receive a ticket for both the initial offense and for not having on a seat belt.
+However, if stopped for another offense while failing to wear your seat belt, you can receive a ticket for the initial offense and not having a seat belt.
 The minimum fine is $65.

 Colorado has specific car seat laws for children as well.